w3f/Grants-Program/applications/Meta_Defender.md

 - Where and how does your project fit into the ecosystem?

-Meta Defender will use aUSD, the stablecoin in Acala as the currency for buying cover, being an underwriter and for payouts of claims.
-Currently Meta Defender is planned to be deployed on Acala EVM+, and later on will be also deployed with ink!
+Meta Defender will use the stablecoin in parachains as the currency for buying cover, underwriting and for payouts of claims.
+Currently Meta Defender is planned to be deployed with ink!
 Smart contract and compatible with Substrate and XCM.
 Ultimately, we would like to provide insurance services to the main parachains and major protocols in the Polkadot Ecosystem.
 Also, by introducing XCM, we would like to achieve cross-chain insurance.

 Our Leveraged Mining component will cooperate with top liquidity mining protocols in Polkadot Eco, which will increase the TVL of those projects.

 We are planning to integrate the Blockchain Oracles function in the Polkadot Ecosystem，e.g. Phala, which will expand our insured subject-matters to more off-chain scenarios.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-Our target audience will be the users who would like to buy covers for their digital assets in the Polkadot Ecosystem, as well as those who would like to utilise their idle capital to become an underwriter and gain proceeds from Liquidity Mining in the Polkadot Ecosystem.
+Our target audience will be the users who would like to buy covers for their digital assets in the Polkadot Ecosystem, as well as those who would like to utilise their idle capital to become an underwriter and gain proceeds from Liquidity Mining in the Polkadot Ecosystem and rewards from our insurance protocol.

 - What need(s) does your project meet?

-As the rapid development of Defi markets, asset holders are looking for an insurance protocol that can protect them when emergencies like theft ,cyber attack and data leakage happen.
+As the rapid development of Defi markets, asset holders are looking for an insurance protocol that can protect them when emergencies like theft, cyber attack and data leakage happen.
 Meta Defender is designed for providing such services.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

 There is an insurance protocol called Nsure that received a grant from W3F.
 Meta Defender has following highlights compared to Nsure：

 Meta Defender’s pricing model is an upgraded Automated Market Maker Model purely based on the relations between supply and demand.
 Therefore, there is no need to manually adjust the factors for calculating the premium rates because it's auto-generated.

 Meta Defender’s Leveraged Mining will cooperate with Liquidity Mining protocols in the ecosystem while Nsure has their own capital mining pool.
 We believe, cooperating with top Liquidity Mining protocols in the ecosystem will maximise the returns with the capital that underwriters inject to the protocol.

-We are planning to provide insurance service for more off-chain scenarios by integrating blockchain oracles, such as flight cancellation insurance.
+We are also planning to provide insurance service for more off-chain scenarios by integrating blockchain oracles, such as flight cancellation insurance.

 ## Team :busts_in_silhouette:

 ### Team members

-- Name of team leader
+- Name of team leader: Alvin, CEO
-Alvin, CEO
-- Names of team members
-Angie, Fullstack Engineer
-0xdeadbeef, Fullstack Engineer
+- Names of team members: Angie, Fullstack Engineer & 0xdeadbeef, Fullstack Engineer

 ### Contact